RBMHTechnology/vind/docs/introduction.md

 We built a short tutorial to give you a smooth entry to all the functions of the search lib.
 The runnable code for each step can be found under `demo/demo-step{number}`.

+For a deeper dive in the API of VIND [have a look at the Javadoc](https://rbmhtechnology.github.io/vind/javadoc/).